-It has been about six months now and I have accumulated about 8,000 more miles on my Treadwright Mud Claw II tires in 35x12.5x17.
-I can say that their on and off road performance has been stellar!
+It's been about six months now and I have accumulated about 8,000 more miles on my Treadwright Mud Claw II tires in 35x12.5x17.
+I can say that there on and off road performance has been stellar!
 Since my last review, I have made note of several things that I feel are extremely positive with only minimal detractions.
 So far, I am pleased with my purchase and continue to be satisfied!
 I would like to share my latest adventures with you, a little background on why I choose Treadwright, and my latest findings.

 There are several reasons to consider an aggressive mud terrain tire such as the Mud Claw II.
 For me, price, quality, and performance were the top three determining factors.
 Increased ground clearance, traction, and aesthetic appeal rounded out my decision-making process.
 I regularly drive in high heat, heavy rain, and stop-and-go city traffic, my 2015 Tank Jeep Wrangler Rubicon Unlimited (since named Julio) is my daily driver.
 In keeping with the Jeep lifestyle, I also adventure off road in deep and soft sand, solid and loose rocks, gravel roads, small mud pits, sticks, and debris, plus thousands of miles on road trips; your typical trail and overland conditions.
 I needed tires that could perform all of these activities without compromise.
 Luckily, I feel I made the right decision.